harness/developer-hub/docs/feature-management-experimentation/60-experimentation/docs/Statistical Topics/sample_size_and_sensitivity_calculators.md

   section below for further information on the inputs to these calculators.&nbsp;&nbsp;
 </p>
 <h2 id="h_96364ca2-928c-46de-a4b7-5ebcf2c4ea52">
-  <span>Sample Size Calculators</span>
+  Sample Size Calculators
 </h2>
 <p>
-  <span>By using the calculators below you can see how long you need to run your experiment to have a good chance of detecting a given effect size if it does exist. </span>
+  By using the calculators below you can see how long you need to run your experiment to have a good chance of detecting a given effect size if it does exist.
 </p>
 <p>
   If your metric is a count, sum, average or ratio metric, use the first